You'll find you can't afford to go without a geothermal heat pump.

 The cost to install a geothermal heat pump varies by home or building size, geographic location, ground loop size, and product selection, so there is no set cost.
 The bottom line is that when compared to traditional HVAC systems, geothermal heat pumps are the most environmentally-friendly and provide more cost-savings, a higher level of comfort, and better air quality.
 If you'd like to know the approximate cost for your home or building, we offer a FREE geothermal design and quote.

 Hydron Module has partnered with an institution that offers flexible financing specifically for energy-efficient home improvement projects, so you could install a geothermal heat pump with no money down.
-Terms of a loan are available for 3 to 10 years.
+Terms of a loan are available from 12 months to 15 years.

-If you'd like to learn more, our in-house loan specialist will give you more information and share the few steps you need to take to start the loan application process.
-We're here to help you research all your options, so you're armed with the information and resources you need to get the best heating and cooling system.
+If you have interest in this program, our in-house loan experts will provide you with more information and step-by-step instructions to begin the loan application process.
+We’re here as a resource, and strongly encourage you to explore all your options, so you can get the best heating and cooling system available.